monizb/cand-math-land-alexa-hackathon/README.md

 # Notes

-- The app is built using alexa-app nide module using npm
+- The app is built using alexa-app node module using npm
-- Server side code / food look up using google place api in node js
 - Use SSML to include audio

 ### Intents